Skip to content

 3. A file that specifies dependencies required to run the application.

-4. Environment variable that are required for the application to run.
+4. Environment variables that are required for the application to run.

 File Structure